conwetlab/WMarket/doc/user-guide.rst

 The comparison will show you:

+* The name and the image of each offering.
+* A link to acquire each offering.
 * The description of each offering.
 * The categories of each offering.
 Categories will be ordered and aligned in order to highlight the difference of categories between the compared offerings.
-* The price plans of each offering.
+* The price plans of each offering (ordered alphabetically).
 * The services of each offering.
 Services will be ordered and aligned in order to highlight the difference of services between the different offerings.